ClementBM/clementbm.github.io/_posts/2019-12-17-gradient-descent.markdown

 > :alien: *alien says* :speech_balloon:<br>
 > $$\odot$$ represents the element wise product, or the Hadamart product.

-And summing up over the samples:
+and summed over the samples:

 $$
 {\partial E_{\text{CE}}